 What are the symptoms of psoriasis?

-Psoriasis may not have any associated symptoms but it can be itchy and painful.
+Psoriasis may not have any associated symptoms, but it can be itchy and painful.
 Certain sites such as the scalp, lower legs and groin can be particularly itchy.
-If psoriasis affects the hands and feet, painful fissures or cracks can develop and these can affect use of the hands and walking.
-Severe psoriasis on the body can also develop fissures which are painful and can bleed.
+If psoriasis affects the hands and feet, painful fissures (cracks) can develop and these can affect use of the hands and walking.
+Severe psoriasis on the body can also develop cracks which are painful and can bleed.

-Psoriasis can affect the nails and lifting of the nail plate from the nail bed can be painful.
+Psoriasis can affect the nails and lifting away of the nail from the finger can be painful.

 Psoriatic arthritis produces pain, swelling and stiffness in one or more joints, particularly in the morning.